 Follow the checklist above, adhere to the KISS principle, and you will find that virtual orchestra mixing is more about learning to make the most of basic tools than adding layers upon layers of additional audio processing (and, in turn, unnecessary complexity).

 Learn more about modern mixing production techniques (like EQ, compression, level, pan setting, digital signal processing, FX sends, and so much more) from some of today’s leading sound engineers, and get your record sounding crisp!
-Preview Soundfly’s newest and most in-depth mentorship-assisted online mixing courses, Faders Up I & II: Modern Mix Techniques and Advanced Mix Techniques, for free today!
+Preview Soundfly’s in-depth online mixing courses, Faders Up I & II: Modern Mix Techniques and Advanced Mix Techniques, for free today!

 ¹ First off, try changing the velocity curve of the sample patch.
 Most if not all samplers let you set this on a per-channel basis.
 If this doesn’t help, or if it’s a global problem affecting all velocity layered instruments you try, then try adjusting the velocity curve of your MIDI keyboard.
 Finally, if you’re still not getting anywhere, edit the sampler patch in question so that it has a more balanced response.
 This might involve changing at which velocity level layers are switched, increasing the volume of the soft layer(s), decreasing the volume of the loud layer(s), or all of the above.
 A compressor, however, is not necessary.